hindu-comm/weblogs/manasataramgini/2015/03/2015-03-23_lifting-the-veil-of-the-megafaunal-extinctions-south-american-native-ungulates.md

 Brazilian Patene from the end of Palaeocene emerge, and in the Eocene the borhyaenoid sparassodonts spawned several massive forms such as Callistoe, Arminiheringia and Proborhyaena which was larger than a grizzly bear.
-By the Miocene these marsupials had diversified into a range of carnivore niches: otter-like Cladosictis, a marten-like Prothylacinus, a peculiar long-snouted ambush predator Lycopsis, mongoose-like hathlyacynids, leopard-like Borhyaena, saber-toothed
+By the Miocene these marsupials haddiversified into a range of carnivore niches: otter-like Cladosictis, a marten-like Prothylacinus, a peculiar long-snouted ambush predator Lycopsis, mongoose-like hathlyacynids, leopard-like Borhyaena, saber-toothed